-For further information regarding individual module content, please refer to the module specifications available on TEAMS, TEAMS is the online programme we use to communicate with students, students are set up with a log in and are shown how to use TEAMS in induction week, more information can be found on page 34 of this handbook.
-For the full programme specifications please visit the Kent website here: https://www.kent.ac.uk/teaching/qa/collaborative/validation/profiles/ncca.html.
+For further information regarding individual module content, please refer to the module specifications available on TEAMS.
+TEAMS is the online programme we use to communicate with students.
+Students are set up with a log in and are shown how to use TEAMS in induction week.
+More information can be found on page 33 of this handbook.

-For details of how you will be assessed on the course, please see The Guide to Assessment: guide-to-assessment.pdf (nationalcircus.org.uk) Please note that the BA is a separate programme from the Foundation Degree, and Foundation Degree students must apply to be considered for entry onto the BA.
-For details of what is required for entry onto the BA, please see Entry onto the BA (Hons) in Circus Arts: entry-onto-theba-hons-in-circus-arts.pdf (nationalcircus.org.uk)
+For details of how you will be assessed on the course, please see The Guide to Assessment: guide-to-assessment.pdf (nationalcircus.org.uk) Please note that the BA is a separate course from the Foundation Degree, and Foundation Degree students will be invited to register their interest to be considered for entry onto the BA.
+For details of what is required for entry onto the BA, please see Entry onto the BA (Hons) in Circus Arts: entry-onto-the-ba-hons-in-circus-arts.pdf (nationalcircus.org.uk)